-Aston Martin is confirming a bespoke product program for a new super saloon that will see the revival of the historic Lagonda nameplate in a strictly limited series.
-The Lagonda badge will once again sit proudly on a luxurious and exclusive super saloon
+Aston Martin confirms a bespoke product program for a new super saloon that will see the revival of the historic Lagonda brand in a strictly limited series.

 The stunning luxury super saloon revives the Lagonda ethos of "the finest of fast cars" and will be offered exclusively in the Middle East, as a result of specific market demand.